swcarpentry/board/subcommittees/mentoring/Micro-Lesson_Implementation.md

 ### Questions to ask at the group debrief:

 * How many learners?
 * What topic was taught?
-Shell, Git, Python, R, MATLAB or SQL?
 * What specifically was taught (i.e. to what part of the lesson did you get to)?
 * Did you adapt the lesson material or use it as written?
 * Please describe the challenges you used.